- DBMS Tutorial

-For example, roll_number of a student makes her/him identifiable among students.
+For example, the roll_number of a student makes him/her identifiable among students.

-Super Key: Set of attributes (one or more) that collectively identifies an entity in an entity set.
+Super Key − A set of attributes (one or more) that collectively identifies an entity in an entity set.

-Candidate Key: Minimal super key is called candidate key that is, supers keys for which no proper subset are a superkey.
+Candidate Key − A minimal super key is called a candidate key.
 An entity set may have more than one candidate key.

-Primary Key: This is one of the candidate key chosen by the database designer to uniquely identify the entity set.
+Primary Key − A primary key is one of the candidate keys chosen by the database designer to uniquely identify the entity set.

-The association among entities is called relationship.
-For example, employee entity has relation works_at with department.
-Another example is for student who enrolls in some course.
-Here, Works_at and Enrolls are called relationship.
+The association among entities is called a relationship.
+For example, an employee works_at a department, a student enrolls in a course.
+Here, Works_at and Enrolls are called relationships.

-Relationship of similar type is called relationship set.
+A set of relationships of similar type is called a relationship set.
 Like entities, a relationship too can have attributes.
 These attributes are called descriptive attributes.

-The number of participating entities in an relationship defines the degree of the relationship.
+The number of participating entities in a relationship defines the degree of the relationship.

-Cardinality defines the number of entities in one entity set which can be associated to the number of entities of other set via relationship set.
+Cardinality defines the number of entities in one entity set, which can be associated with the number of entities of other set via relationship set.

-One-to-many: One entity from entity set A can be associated with more than one entities of entity set B but from entity set B one entity can be associated with at most one entity.
+One-to-many − One entity from entity set A can be associated with more than one entities of entity set B however an entity from entity set B, can be associated with at most one entity.

-Many-to-one: More than one entities from entity set A can be associated with at most one entity of entity set B but one entity from entity set B can be associated with more than one entity from entity set A.
+Many-to-one − More than one entities from entity set A can be associated with at most one entity of entity set B, however an entity from entity set B can be associated with more than one entity from entity set A.